Summer All-Day Writing & Scholarship Events

 Tuesday Morning, May 21st 9 a.m.–12 p.m.

-This workshop covers how to get started in using Qualtrics; a software program that allows you to create surveys quickly and easily using both open and close ended types of questions.
-Qualtrics is available for use at USF.
+This workshop covered how to get started in using Qualtrics; a software program that allows you to create surveys quickly and easily using both open and close ended types of questions.
 Surveys can be distributed easily and data can be downloaded in a variety of formats.
-Qualtrics is more powerful than google forms and its menus allow you to create different questions and responses, score and recode data.
-With the click of a button you can see your results or download data for analysis in Excel, SPSS, etc. In this workshop, we will spend time creating surveys according to your research needs.
+Qualtrics is more powerful than Google Forms and its menus allow you to create different questions and responses, score and recode data.
+With the click of a button you can see your results or download data for analysis in Excel, SPSS, etc. In this workshop, faculty spend time creating surveys according to their research needs.